lilSpeedwagon/rust_train/3_kvs_log_server/readme.md

 4.000.000 bytes in size and then the storage rotates write commands to the next file.
 To save disk space, complete files are compacted automatically on rotation.
 Log file compaction preserves only the latest "set" commands for each key.

+The server supports 2 storage engines:

+- `kvs` a custom key value storage implementation based on WAL.
+- `sled` open source implementation of a KV store.

 ## Server

 A simple server interface over a KVS engine.